Skip to content

 Consequences.

-- Zero-change incremental rebuilds can reproduce the previous root object hash byte-for-byte because reused leaves preserve IDs, identity keys, source hashes, and attribution fields.
+• Zero-change incremental rebuilds can reproduce the previous root object hash byte-for-byte because reused leaves preserve IDs, identity keys, and source hashes.

 ADR-014 — Store-scoped LRU for graph objects and blobs